-Why does my narcissistic mother lie?
+Why does my Narcissistic mother lie to me?

-Sooner or later everyone tells a lie.
 In fact, over a lifetime, we all tell many lies.
-The narcissist, however, is a liar.
-It isn’t just what they do, it is who they are.
+The Narcissist, however, is a liar.
+It isn’t just what they do; it is who they are.

 What’s the difference between a person who tells a lie and a liar?

-This is true even for liars… and if mom is narcissistic, this is true for her.
+This is true even for liars… and if mom is Narcissistic, this is true for her.

 Thus, we all act in accordance with our sense of… who we know ourselves to be.